dg-gh/welp_library/docs/welp_link_node.md

 - welp::observer_node<msg_Ty> is a class that may receive notifications from other link nodes with msg_Ty as the first template parameter.
 It does not maintain subsribers and cannot send notifications.
 - welp::link_node_sync<msg_Ty, label_Ty, Allocator> is a class that is identical to welp::link_node<msg_Ty, label_Ty, Allocator> except that it has a mutex to secure sensitive methods.

+# Member functions of welp::link_node<msg_Ty, label_Ty, Allocator> R

+Every link node maintains a list of subscribers that can be link nodes or observer nodes, or derived classes of any of these two.
+Template parameter msg_Ty is the type of message sent when a link node sends a message to an other node (a link node or an observer node).
+Template parameter label_Ty is a label assigned to every subscriber of a link node.
+Every link node maintains its list of subcriber in a map where the pointer to a subscriber is the key and the label is the value associated to the key.
+Allocator is an allocator of the form of std::allocator<std::pair<char* const, label_Ty>>.

 ### Code example

 	#include <iostream>